TencentEdgeOne/edgefunctions-examples/request-redirect/README.md

 - Monitor redirect chains to avoid excessive redirects that could impact user experience.

 By implementing request redirection at the edge, you can efficiently manage traffic flow and improve user experience by quickly directing users to the correct resources.

-For more details and the full implementation, please refer to the [EdgeOne Developer Examples](https://edgeone.ai/developer/examples/hub-requestredirct).